 When we visited Leavenworth, Washington in March, one of the most memorable foods we ate was the delicious granola we had at breakfast at the Enzian Inn.
 All the food was delicious, but the coconut sesame seed granola was showstopping as far as I was concerned.

-It was chock full seeds and nuts and it was scrumptious but not too sweet – right up my alley in the morning.
+It was chock full seeds and nuts and it was scrumptious but not too sweet – right up my alley in the morning (just like homemade muesli).
 I had to ask the woman working there about it.
 She said it was made in house by their chef and that I could get the recipe downstairs at reception.
 WHAT?!

 You know I couldn’t resist, so I traipsed down there and kindly requested a few recipes from the breakfast spread, including the granola recipe…

 So, I finally sat down one day and crunched the numbers to pair it down to a recipe that makes about 8 cups – the perfect size for my first try (and any normal person, I assume)!

 The sweetness in this coconut sesame seed granola recipe comes from orange juice, so you should expect an orange flavor when you make this recipe.
 I’m not always big on orange flavors, but I do always love cranberry and orange, so this is still a win in my book!

 And now I’m enjoying it every morning!
 It’s so tasty.
 I’ve had so many failed homemade granola attempts in my life that I’m elated this recipe worked out so well.
 There are a decent amount of ingredients, but the recipe is really easy to follow otherwise…